We have 6 profiles of common types of students. See if they match your situation.

 After 18 year old David finished school, he registered with TAFE to study Graphic Design.

-David applied for Youth Allowance, then moved out of his mum and dad’s place into shared accommodation with 2 friends.
+David applied for Youth Allowance.
+After that, he moved out of his parents' place into shared accommodation with 2 friends.
 David has started a casual job, working as a waiter.
-Even though he’s not living at home, he’s still dependent This mean we’ll use his parents’ income to assess his eligibility for Youth Allowance.
+Even though he’s not living at home, he’s still dependent.
+This means we’ll use his parents’ income to assess his eligibility for Youth Allowance.
 We apply the parental income test.

 If your situation is like David's and you want to know more, ask us on our Student Update Facebook page.